 First known as NHS of East Flatbush Inc., we are a community-based, not-for-profit housing organization.
-NHS of East Flatbush Inc. was founded in 1982 in the wake of the "Bank On Brooklyn" campaign, which protested redlining and decreasing lending in several Brooklyn neighborhoods.
+NHS of East Flatbush Inc. was founded in 1982 in the wake of the "Bank On Brooklyn" campaign, a protest of redlining and the decrease in loan approvals to repair homes and purchase homes in several Brooklyn neighborhoods.
 One such neighborhood was East Flatbush, where homes were in desperate need of rehabilitation and revitalization.
 We responded by encouraging resident engagement, promoting intensive housing-related seminars, and offering an aggressive home improvement loan program.

 In 2016, we became a Community Development Corporation.* To better reflect our mission and scope, we are now known as Neighborhood Housing Services of Brooklyn CDC Inc. (NHS Brooklyn).